|

 Indianapolis has become the nations leading venue for amateur athletics in recent years.
 But Indianapolis is also the proud home to several professional sports teams...

-Professional football came to Indianapolis March 28, 1984, when Colts owner Robert Irsay moved the historic NFL franchise from Baltimore to Indianapolis—the friendly heart of the Midwest.
-The Indianapolis Colts won the Super Bowl in 2007 and will move into their new home at Lucas Oil Stadium in 2008.
-The Colts play in the RCA Dome.
+Professional football came to Indianapolis March 28, 1984, when Colts owner Robert Irsay moved the historic NFL franchise from Baltimore to Indianapolis�the friendly heart of the Midwest.
+The Indianapolis Colts won the Super Bowl in 2007 and moved into their new home at Lucas Oil Stadium in 2008.

 The Indianapolis Indians are the Triple-A affiliate for the Milwaukee Brewers.